-Summer Camp is coming back, click here for more details
+Summer Camp is back, click here for more detail

 Opened in 1995, with just one main room and an initial capacity of 350, CJM, has undergone several modifications and extensions as the Muslim population of Wolverton has increased.
 There is also an additional room upstairs which can accommodate up to 150 sisters.

 In 2003, a second larger room, known as Shaikan Ahmed Alfarsi Hall, was constructed, bringing the new capacity of the masjid to just under 1600 catering for both brothers and sisters.
 CJM has a fairly large wudu area and also provides facilities for funeral preparations and body-washing.

 Wolverton Mosque has gone through numerous phases of development and progress.
 These consist of New hall and Ladies area, The building itself is well-known to all muslim and non muslim, with a colourful history behind the structure.